Advertiser Disclosure

 How does a status match work?

-You have elite status with an airline and you want/need to try a new airline.
+A status match comes into play when you have elite status with an airline and you want or need to try a new airline.
 You simply request that the new airline match the status you have currently.
 The new airline then grants immediate status so you can try out their airline, or they ask you to complete a certain number of flown miles and potentially spend a certain level on their airline in order to receive the status match.
-A status match/challenge is a shortcut to elite status that requires far less than the normal annual requirements that need to be met to achieve elite status with an airline.
+A status match or challenge is a shortcut to elite status that requires far less than the normal annual requirements that need to be met to achieve elite status with an airline.

 What is the difference between a status match and a status challenge?